 2018 is the year that Asian representation made history in Hollywood, with the release of Crazy Rich Asians, a mainstream Hollywood-backed romantic comedy featuring an all-Asian cast, the movie has been widely praised as a “catalyst for more diversity in Hollywood”.

-But honestly, although this post is not a movie review, after watching Crazy Rich Asians I kind of felt my expectation was let down.
+But honestly, although this post is not a movie review per se, after watching Crazy Rich Asians I felt my expectations were somehow let down.

 Despite the talented performance by the diverse Asian cast, the plot itself was quite disappointing as it lacked the weight and nuances to stand out as something that could potentially be perception-changing for Asian culture, at least seen from my perspective.